by Christine Lorraine Morgan ~ June 23, 2020

 Some folks remember going to Scout meetings there, many were married in this historic church.
 Others will tell you about receiving their First Communion, enjoying festival rides, attending Catechism, or being a student at St. Michael’s School.

-“Mom and uncles went to the grade school which was underneath the church,” reminisces Rita Serafini, who was baptized at St. Michael’s.
+“Mom and uncles went to the grade school which was underneath the church,” reminisced Rita Serafini, who was baptized at St. Michael’s.
 “I used to peek at the students through the windows….I loved the summer festival.”

 Yes, the trio of bells at St. Michael’s had many reasons to peal back when it was a bustling, vibrant parish.

-Those three gigantic church bells, which were accumulated between 1855 and 1902, were among a handful of items salvaged after the fire.
+Those three gigantic church bells, which were acquired between 1855 and 1902, were among a handful of items salvaged after the fire.
 They presently serve as a beautiful centerpiece on the lawn at Saint Jude the Apostle Church, 2801 W. 6th Street, near the intersection of W. 6th and Peninsula Drive.

 At least there remains a three-bell tower reminder of what once was a beautiful oasis of community cohesiveness in the heart of residential Erie.